Medicare for Breasts with Congenital Deformities

 The technique used to alter the size of your breasts will vary.
 It might include surgery via incisions, or liposuction to remove excess fat in your breasts.

-Typically, Dr Hunt will create an incision around the areola that runs down each breast.
-Then, the excess tissue, fat, and skin will be removed to minimise the size of each breast.
-Dr Hunt will move on to reshaping your breast along with the repositioning of the nipple and areola.
+Typically, your surgeon will create an incision around the areola that runs down each breast.
+Then, the excess tissue, fat, and skin will be removed to minimise the size of each breast. your surgeon will move on to reshaping your breast along with the repositioning of the nipple and areola.
 Repositioning is not always needed.
-In some cases, the nipple and areola are removed and reattached to a higher position (This is typically the case for overly large breasts).
-Dr Hunt might also minimise the size of the areola.
+In some cases, the nipple and areola are removed and reattached to a higher position (This is typically the case for overly large breasts). your surgeon might also minimise the size of the areola.

 Recovery after Breast Reduction Surgery